 Homemade bread!
-Enough said, right?
+Homemade Challah Bread…enough said, right?
 Close your eyes and breathe in!
 I bet you can just imagine the smell!
 Even the aromas throughout the house from the yeasty rising dough lets everyone know what’s happening in the kitchen…let alone the sign of the risen dough flowing over the edge of the bowl!

 The first time I made Challah was my very first time hosting Thanksgiving!
 And it was for 20+ people!
 Once I saw the recipe in Bread by Beth Hensperger, one of my favorite bread cookbooks, I had to try it!
 It wasn’t intimidating at all.
 The ingredients and steps were simple to follow.
 Hey, I can do this!!